bionanopatterning/Pom/docs/organelle_segmentation.rst

    pom single initialize

-This will loop over all .scns files in the tomogram directory and sample the training data for the various features.
+This will loop over all annotated tomograms (.scns files) in the tomogram directory and sample the training data for the various features.
 Then prepare the single-feature networks:

 ::